pythaiml/funAGI/README.md

         Creates DialogEntry with input and decision.
         Saves entry to STM.

 This workflow provides a comprehensive view of how user input is processed, reasoned with, and responded to in fundamentalAGI funAGI.py system.
-Each component plays a critical role in ensuring the AGI provides accurate and logical responses based on the input provided.
+Each component plays a critical role in ensuring the AGI provides accurate and logical responses based on the input provided. funAGI is the simplified agi --> SocraticReasoning --> logic --> response dialogue
 ################################################################

 ```csharp